itsArnavPrasad/truss-stress-analyzer/README.md

 4. **Apply Loads**: Click "Apply Load", adjust the magnitude, and click on nodes to apply loads
 5. **Analyze Truss**: Click "Calculate" to perform the analysis
 6. **View Results**: See member forces and reaction forces displayed on the canvas
-7. **Export**: Click "Export" to save your design and results as a PDF

 ## License